How soon after booking will I receive my travel documentation?

 Each passenger travelling to the USA must have an e-passport that contains the microchip and the e-passport symbol.

 Visas may be required, depending on your destination - it is your responsibility to check the latest requirements with the appropriate authority before travelling.
-Nationals of other countries should check entry requirements with the relevant Embassy or High Commission.
+Nationals of other countries should check entry requirements with the relevant embassy.

 All travellers to Australia, other than Australian and New Zealand citizens, require a visa or approval to travel and enter Australia.